Arata Isozaki

-Arata Isozaki (磯崎 新, Isozaki Arata; 23 July 1931 – 28 December 2022) was a Japanese architect, urban designer, and theorist from Ōita.
+Arata Isozaki (磯崎 新, Isozaki Arata; 23 July 1931 – 28 December 2022) was a Japanese architect, urban designer, and architectural theorist from Ōita.
 He was awarded the Royal Gold Medal in 1986 and the Pritzker Architecture Prize in 2019.
 He taught at Columbia University, Harvard University, and Yale University.

 Biography

 Isozaki was born in Oita on the island of Kyushu and grew up in the era of postwar Japan, the eldest of four children of Toji and Tetsu Isozaki.
 His father was a prominent businessman.
 In 1945, he witnessed the destruction of Hiroshima on the shore opposite his hometown.
 When he accepted the Pritzker Prize in 2019 he stated: "There was no architecture, no buildings, and not even a city.
 So my first experience of architecture was the void of architecture, and I began to consider how people might rebuild their homes and cities."

 Isozaki completed his schooling at the Oita Prefecture Oita Uenogaoka High School (erstwhile Oita Junior High School).
 In 1954, he graduated from the University of Tokyo majoring in Architecture and Engineering.
 He completed a doctoral program in architecture from the same university in 1961.

-Isozaki also worked under Kenzo Tange before establishing his firm in 1963.
+Isozaki was a student of Kenzo Tange's from 1952 to 1954, at which point he joined Tange's studio as an assistant and collaborator.
+He established his own firm, Arata Isozaki and Associates in 1963, though he continued to collaborate with Tange until 1975.
+Isozaki was asked to contribute to the original Metabolist manifesto, "Metabolism" (1960) though he declined.
+He is often associated with the movement, though his work came from a philosophical antithesis.
+In 1962 he published a critique of post-war urban growth.
+City Demolition Industry, Inc. is a surreal fiction from the perspective of an assassin who no longer takes pleasure in his job, since cities themselves so efficiently do his job for him.
+In spite of his refusal to participate in the initial 1960 manifesto, Isozaki later participated in the 1962 metabolist exhibition, "This Will Be Your City" in Tokyo.